|

 4. LEAVE WHAT YOU FIND

 Allow others a sense of discovery.
 Leave rocks, plants, archaeological artifacts, and other objects as you find them.
-It may be illegal to remove them.
-Good campsites are found, not made.
+Furthermore, it may be illegal to remove them.
+Keep in mind that good campsites are found, not made.
 Altering a site is not necessary.

 5. MINIMIZE CAMPFIRE USE